RAIRLab/logic-group/index.md

 title: RAIR Lab Logic Group
 ---

-## Upcoming Talk

-An Introduction to Situation Calclus

-Speaker: Brandon Rozek and James Oswald

-Date: Wednesday, December 4 at 2PM

-Location: RAIR Lab, Winslow (Text Brandon or James for access)

 ## About Us

 The NY Capital Region Logic group is a weekly gathering at RPI of people in the NY Capital Region interested in the field of logic and related areas such as